-To date in 2020, one adult loon has been collected dead on Squam Lake.
+One adult loon was collected dead on Squam Lake in 2020.
 The Perch Island female died as a result of a boat collision in late June 2020 (see pg.
 3).

 In 2019, the Yard Islands female was collected dead, and the necropsy showed that she died of avian malaria.
 This was only the second loon documented in North America to have died from avian malaria, although two other New Hampshire loons in 2019 subsequently died of avian malaria as well.
 These deaths suggest the influence of climate change in exposing loons to new pathogens that previously were not extant within their range.
 Also in 2019, an unbanded loon was collected in mid-October, which died of lead poisoning from lead tackle ingestion.